Manuscript Assessments & Submission Appraisals

-I’ve been described as thorough (eg. my most recent assessment was for a 19k-word Junior Fiction novel and my report was 5k words long).
+I’ve been described as thorough – you will get a few thousand words of critique (ranging from 3k-7k words).
 I try to be kind with the way I express criticism and, as a fellow writer, to see the report from your point-of-view.
 My goal is to give you the most detailed report possible so that you can make all the necessary decisions when you come to redraft (whether you agree with my suggestions or not).
 I’ll discuss where your work sits in the current market, which I always try to keep abreast of with regular reading of Junior, Middle-grade and YA.

 What is a submission appraisal?

 When you submit your work to a literary agent, or directly to a publisher, they will generally ask for: a covering letter, a one-page synopsis, and three chapters of your novel – or “up to 10k words”, depending on their particular guidelines.
 During my twenty years, I have been on both sides of the “slush-pile” as they call it.
 It was via the slush-pile that I ended up signing three novels with Penguin Random House.
 And it was while working on a slush-pile that I discovered brilliant new voices for a literary agent, including Vikki Wakefield and Claire Zorn.
 I can write you an appraisal of the package you intend to send out, giving advice on your early chapters and synopsis, feedback on titles and how to sell your work in the covering letter, and suggestions for where to send your work.
 If you have already approached several publishers or agents and haven’t had any luck getting a response, I might be able to shed some light on that and help you to refine your package.